diodechain/diode-docs/content/docs/Ad-On/network-add-on.md

 ---
 _schema: default
-title: Network Add On
+title: Network Add Ons
-nav_title: Network Add On
+nav_title: Network Add Ons
 nav_section: Add Ons
 weight: 199
 draft: false
 ---
-Diode Collab has a "Network" Add On that is fully enabled in Enterprise Plans.
-The Network Add On supports managing endpoints, domains, and contracts.
+Diode Collab has a "Network" Add Ons that is fully enabled in Enterprise Plans.
+The Network Add Ons support managing endpoints, domains, and contracts.

 To access Networks in Zones, you must be the owner or an Admin within that Zone.